howtographql/howtographql/content/frontend/vue-apollo/4-routing.md

 ### Implement navigation

 To wrap up this section, you need to implement an automatic redirect from `CreateLink` to `LinkList` after a mutation is performed.
-You also need to incorporate the result of your mutation into an "optimistic UI update".

 <Instruction>